 There are a variety of harness types available – and the right choice depends on your dog’s temperament and behaviour.

 If you have a small dog who is usually calm on the lead, a rear-clip harness is a great choice.
-For dogs that occasionally pull, a front-clip could be a better option, while for strong pullers a head halter provides greater control.
+For dogs that occasionally pull, a front-clip or dual-clip could be a better option, as this provides greater control.

 I hope this article has helped you decide on the best type of harness for your dog.
 If you have any questions, please use the comments form below.